 Share This Post

-How to Determine 1099 or W-2 Status in South Carolina
+How to Determine 1099 or W-2 Status According to the IRS

 In business, the term “1099” usually refers to someone in an independent contractor position.
 The term comes from the IRS; at the end of the tax year, a 1099 worker receives a 1099 form from their employer rather than a W-2 that employees receive.